 - Watch out for portion distortion.
-Portion sizes are bigger than they used to be, and these extra calories contribute to obesity.
-Another key factor in weight gain is that more people drink sugary beverages, such as sodas, juice drinks, and sports drinks.
+Big portions pile on extra calories that cause weight gain.
+Sugary beverages, such as sodas, juice drinks, and sports drinks, are empty calories that also contribute to obesity.
 So choose smaller portions (or share restaurant portions) and go for water or low-fat milk instead of soda.

 - Eat 5 servings of fruits and veggies a day.
 Fruits and veggies are about more than just vitamins and minerals.
 They're also packed with fiber, which means they fill you up.
 And when you fill up on fruits and veggies, you're less likely to overeat.